Allergies: Questions & Answers

-How can I tell if I have allergies or just a common cold?
+How can I tell if my child has allergies or just a common cold?

 Symptoms of allergies and colds can be similar, but here's how to tell the difference:

-- Occurrence of symptoms -- Both allergies and colds cause symptoms of sneezing, congestion, runny nose, watery eyes, fatigue, and headaches.
+Check when the symptoms happen — Both allergies and colds cause symptoms of sneezing, congestion, runny nose, watery eyes, fatigue, and headaches.
 However, colds often cause symptoms one at a time: first sneezing, then a runny nose and congestion.
-Allergies cause symptoms that occur all at once.
+Allergies cause symptoms that happen all at once.

-- Duration of symptoms -- Cold symptoms generally last 7 to 10 days, whereas allergy symptoms continue with exposure to the allergen (symptom trigger).
-Allergy symptoms may subside soon after elimination of allergen exposure.
+Check how long the symptoms last — Cold symptoms generally last 7 to 10 days, whereas allergy symptoms continue with exposure to the allergen (symptom trigger).
+Allergy symptoms may get better or go away soon after elimination of allergen exposure.

-- Mucus discharge -- Colds may cause yellowish nasal discharge, suggesting an infectious cause.
+Mucus discharge — Colds may cause yellowish nasal discharge, suggesting an infection.
 Allergies generally cause clear, thin, watery mucus discharge.

-- Time of year -- Colds more typically occur during the winter months, whereas seasonal allergies are more common in the spring through the fall, when trees, plants, and grasses are pollinating.
-Indoor allergies can affect individuals year-round.
+Time of year — Colds more typically come during the winter.
+Seasonal allergies are more common in the spring through the fall, when trees, plants, and grasses are pollinating.
+Indoor allergies can affect people year-round.

-- Presence of a fever -- Colds may be accompanied by a fever, but allergies are not usually associated with a fever.
+Presence of a fever — Colds may be accompanied by a fever.
+Allergies are not usually associated with a fever.

 What types of plants produce the most allergenic pollen?